LeksLuter/dpos-pool/README.md

-# Lisk pool distribution software
+# Dpos-pool distribution software
 This software is created by lisk delegate "dakk", please consider a small donation if you use this software:
 - "2324852447570841050L" for lisk
 - "7725849364280821971S" for shift
 - "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark